flongo/atpackager/doc/visitors.md

 # Replace text: `TextReplace`

-Modifies the content of the given input file by applying the given replacements.
+Modifies the content of the given input files by applying the given replacements.

 __When__: `onWriteInputFile`